nuserrano-CCNA/raspberry-pi-monitoring/README.md

 # Raspberry Pi & Linux VM Monitoring Stack

 A hands-on monitoring setup using **Prometheus** and **Grafana**, designed to simulate a small-scale **Network Operations Center (NOC)** environment.
-This project collects and visualizes system metrics from multiple nodes, including a Raspberry Pi and a Linux virtual machine.
+This project collects and visualizes system metrics from two nodes, including a Raspberry Pi and a Linux virtual machine.

 ---